 To activate: Press MENU repeatedly until RDS (ON/OFF) appears in the display.
-Use \blacksquare SEEK \blacktriangleright to turn RDS ON/OFF.
+Use \blacksquare SEEK \blacksquare to switch RDS ON and OFF.
 When RDS is OFF, you will not be able to search for RDS equipped stations or view the station name or type.

-CAT/FLD (Category/Folder): This feature allows you to select from various music categories.
+CAT (Category) / FOLD (Folder): This feature allows you to select from various music categories.